 Your boat must display a white lane number board showing the lane number in which you are racing.
-The number boards help the officials who run the regatta, particularly at the start, to help with timing and to identify the correct boat(s) to be weighed after each race.
+The number boards help the officials to run the regatta effectively and to ensure the accuracy of results.

-Your lane number is likely to change from race to race, so make sure you are displaying the correct number before you paddle to the start for your next race.
+Your lane number is likely to change from race to race, so make sure you are displaying the correct number before you paddle to the start of your next race.
 Your Team Leader should be able to provide you with the required number board.
 Sets of White Lane Numbers are available for sale from the Regatta Information Point.
 Paracanoe athletes can collect boat numbers from the Paracanoe boat bays.